 Unusual Options Activity Insight: SPDR S&P 500

-SPDR S&P 500 (NYSE:SPY) shares experienced unusual options activity on Thursday.
-The stock price moved down to $421.95 following the option alert.
+SPDR S&P 500 (NYSE:SPY) shares experienced unusual options activity on Monday.
+The stock price moved up to $419.62 following the option alert.

 - Sentiment: BULLISH